Why are there drug cut-off levels with drug tests

 DOT or Federal drug tests require that an MRO report all drug results including negative results.

-We conclude that drug cut-off levels are essential as they are used as the reference or marker for determining if the result of a test is over or under the legal limit as dictated by SAMHSA.
+We conclude that drug cut-off levels are essential to determine if a donor is presumed positive or negative.
+They are used as the reference or marker for determining if the result of a test is over or under the legal limit as dictated by SAMHSA.